ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 I tested 9 combinations of editor, OS, and PDF reader when preparing this article, and the results are summarized in the table below---the more green check marks the better.

 **Recommendations based on my testing:**
+- If you have a choice of OS, use some flavor of Linux---everything works on both Vim and Neovim, potentially with a few manual tweaks.

 - If you have a choice of editor, use Neovim---everything works on every OS, potentially with a few small work-arounds.
-  This is because Neovim's built-in implementation of the remote procedure call (RPC) protocol ensures inverse search works reliably on all platforms.
+  This is largely because Neovim's built-in implementation of the remote procedure call (RPC) protocol ensures inverse search works reliably on all platforms.
   Vim has a different implementation of RPC and must be specially compiled with the `+clientserver` option to ensure inverse search works.

-  This is non-trivial on macOS;
-  if you use terminal Vim on macOS, you will either have to sacrifice inverse search or perform some compiling-from-source wizardry beyond the scope of this series.
+  It turns out that getting a functional `+clientserver` Vim is non-trivial on macOS; if you currently use terminal Vim on macOS, you will either have to sacrifice inverse search or perform some compiling-from-source wizardry beyond the scope of this series.
-- If you have a choice of OS, use Linux---nearly everything works on both Vim and Neovim.

-#### Zathura on Linux (tested with i3 on Arch)
+#### Zathura on Linux (tested with i3 on Arch using Zathura 0.4.8)

 | Editor | Forward search works | Inverse search works | Editor keeps focus after forward search | Focus returns to editor after inverse search |
 | - | - | - | - | - |